-213 See 5 U.S.C. § 551(4).
+&lt;sup>236 See 5 U.S.C. § 551(4).

-A few generalizations, though, are possible.
-First, the agency must take care to ensure that explanatory materials do not take the place of CFR-codified rules of practice and that the explanatory materials are not at variance with them.
-This is a more serious concern with hearing-level materials, but we have identified some suboptimal practices with appellate materials as well.
-Second, explanatory materials are often most effective when they reference (and, better still, also link to) the underlying CFR-codified regulations, statutes, and other authoritative materials that underly them.
-That encourages litigants to cite the underlying source rather than the explanatory materials.
+litigants to cite the underlying source rather than the explanatory materials.
 Third, some agencies have too many explanatory documents, with the result that information is presented in a fragmented, and sometimes redundant, manner.
 Agencies should review these materials with an eye toward possibly simplifying, shortening, and consolidating them.
 And fourth, agencies should include as text on their website brief overviews of their appellate programs, even if they choose, as many do, to post comprehensive and lengthy explanatory documents.
 Here again the target audience is an important consideration.

-5. Internal Decision-making Processes.
+5. Internal Decision-Making Processes.
 By internal decision-making processes, we contemplate such critical matters as how cases are assigned to adjudicators; what staff the program uses; what role staff play in screening cases, assigning them to different tracks (when agencies use tracking schemes), making recommendations about the disposition of appeals, and writing decisions; and the order in which cases are decided.
 Some agencies do not make this and other information about their internal decision-making processes available to the public.

 One agency that does this especially well is the SSA's Appeals Council.
-Its HALLEX manual effectively illustrates how information about internal decision-making processes can be presented.214 Another approach is to provide some explanation of internal processes in an agency's rules of practice.
+Its HALLEX manual effectively illustrates how information about internal decision-making processes can be presented.
+Another approach is to provide some explanation of internal processes in an agency's rules of practice.
 Some rules of practice, for instance, explain what role agency staff plays.
 How much information is appropriate for a rule of practice depends on the particular program.

-6. Information About Adjudicators.
-Locating information about appellate adjudicators other than agency heads-their method of appointment, terms and conditions of employment, permissible interactions with other agency officials, and so forth-is often more difficult than locating such information about the information resides only in unpublished agency policy documents.
-ACUS is addressing the subject of disclosure of information about adjudicators in a pending project.215 We refer readers to its associated report and committee-proposed recommendation.216
+- 6. Information About Adjudicators.
+Locating information about appellate adjudicators other than agency heads-their method of appointment, terms and conditions of employment, permissible interactions with other agency officials, and so forth-is often more difficult than locating such information about hearing-level adjudicators.
+Sometimes the information resides only in unpublished agency policy documents.
+ACUS is addressing the subject of disclosure of information about adjudicators in a pending project.
+We refer readers to its associated report and committee-proposed recommendation. - 7.
+Case-Management Statistics.
+As best we can tell, all agencies maintain some case-management (or processing) statistics.
+Most, but not all, agencies share at least some data with the public, often through annual reports.
+Some agencies are clearly more forthcoming with data than others.
+What particular data are and should disclosed to the public, and in what form, of course depend on the particular program.
+We are reluctant to make cross-agency